mickcrosse/mTRF-Toolbox/README.md

 conventional time-frequency and source analysis techniques used to analyse event related potentials.
-In addition, TRFs can be used to predict the dynamics of neural responses to unseen stimuli as a way to objectively measure information encoding.
+In addition, TRFs can be used to predict the dynamics of neural responses to unseen stimuli as a way to objectively measure stimulus encoding.

 Stimulus reconstruction can be performed using backward decoding models that project the multi-channel neural responses back to the dynamics of the stimulus. mTRF-Toolbox facilitates the use of natural continuous stimuli in electrophysiological studies compared to conventional time-locked averaging approaches which require the use of discrete stimulus events.
 This allows researchers to investigate how neural systems process dynamic environmental signals such as speech, music and motion, and to decode dynamic cognitive processes such as attention and multisensory integration.

 ### Documentation
 Documentation on mTRF-Toolbox usage and underlying theory can be found [here](http://mickcrosse.com/assets/pubs/Crosse_etal_FrontHumNeurosci_2016.pdf).